This blog was updated Nevember 10, 2022.

 Winter Village at Bryant Park

-The Winter Village at Bryant Park has been a New York City holiday tradition for almost two decades.
-Featuring a European-style holiday market, the Winter Village is also home to the city’s only free ice-skating rink.
-Also on-site, The Lodge Deck offers hungry shoppers (and skaters), a place to relax and enjoy a casual meal or hot drink.
+The Winter Village at Bryant Park has been a New York City holiday tradition for years.
+Featuring a European-style holiday market, the Winter Village is also home to the city’s only free ice skating rink.

 Westchester County